Applications are now open for Fall 2017! Apply before February 15.

 Please contact Roy O'Del in Graduate Admissions at (904) 256-7010 or firstname.lastname@example.org.

 A bachelor’s degree earned from a regionally accredited institution is required and must be conferred before beginning the MPP program.
 If the applicant's degree was earned outside of the United States, your transcript or mark sheets must be evaluated for U.S. equivalency.

 Undergraduate or graduate economics and statistics classes are not required, but are strongly encouraged prior to beginning the MPP program.
 Prior work experience is not required, but is viewed favorably.

-Official transcripts must be sent from the applicant's undergraduate degree-granting institution as well as official transcripts for all academic work beyond secondary school (graduate study, study abroad, community college, transfer college).
+Transcripts - Submit official transcripts for all academic work beyond secondary school (graduate study, study abroad, community college, transfer college).

-Admission to JU PPI Dual Degree Programs
+Dual Degree Programs

 For admission to a dual degree program, students must apply and be admitted to both the Institute and the partner school or college.